Connecticut Migratory Bird Conservation Stamp

 Protect Our Cherished Wildlife Habitat -- Purchase a CT Migratory Bird Conservation Stamp!

 Migratory Bird Conservation Stamp dollars deliver results for wildlife and habitat!
 Migratory bird hunters are required to purchase a Connecticut stamp to participate in migratory bird hunting seasons.
 Other licensed hunters are encouraged to purchase a Connecticut Duck Stamp (even if they do not participate in the migratory bird hunting seasons) to show their support for the conservation and purchase of wetland habitats.
-Hunters can purchase stamps for $17 each wherever hunting and fishing licenses are sold: participating town clerks, participating retail agents, DEEP License and Revenue (79 Elm Street in Hartford), and through the Online Sportsmen Licensing System.
+Hunters can purchase stamps for $17 each wherever hunting and fishing licenses are sold: participating town clerks, participating retail agents, DEEP License and Revenue (79 Elm Street in Hartford), and through the Online Outdoor Licensing System.

-Non-hunters and others who wish to support wetland habitat protection can also purchase Connecticut stamps for $17 from the Online Sportsmen Licensing System under the "Other" category.
+Non-hunters and others who wish to support wetland habitat protection can also purchase Connecticut stamps for $17 from the Online Outdoor Licensing System under the "Other" category.
 Those who are not already licensed hunters or anglers will need to get a Conservation ID number to use the site.
-Stamps can also be purchased at DEEP License and Revenue in person or by sending a check for $17 to DEEP License and Revenue, 79 Elm Street, Hartford, CT 06106 (ordered stamps will be sent through the mail).
+Stamps can also be purchased at DEEP License and Revenue by sending a check for $17 to DEEP License and Revenue, 79 Elm Street, Hartford, CT 06106 (ordered stamps will be sent through the mail).

 The Connecticut Migratory Bird Conservation Stamp Program is a great example of how conservation works -- concerned citizens paying into a program that was formed to protect and enhance vital habitat.
 Over 3,145 acres of critical wetlands have been protected in our state using Migratory Bird Conservation Stamp funds.
 These wetlands benefit not only waterfowl, but also a multitude of other wildlife species like herons, egrets, fish, and amphibians.